nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 @error for error (ERROR` nodes.
 @punctuation.delimiter for `;` `.` `,`
 @punctuation.bracket for `()` or `{}`
+@punctuation.special for symbols with special meaning like `{}` in string interpolation.
 ```

 Some captures are related to language injection (like markdown code blocks).
 As this is not supported by neovim yet, these